1. What is the Black Resilience Fund?

 14. Can you help from home/maintain social distance?

 Yes, we have plenty of volunteer opportunities you can complete from your home, including social media, responding to email inquiries, and grant writing.
-Please sign up to volunteer through this link.
+Please sign up as a Brown Hope volunteer, and we will be able to direct you to opportunities with the Black Resilience Fund.

 15. How can I talk to my employer about matching my donation?